NVIDIA/TensorRT-Model-Optimizer/docs/source/guides/2_pruning.rst

    Loss function is used to run some forward and backward passes on the train dataloader to get the gradients.
 #.
 Please see the API reference of :meth:`mtp.prune() <modelopt.torch.prune.pruning.prune>` for more details.

-Below we show an example using :class:`"fastnas" <modelopt.torch.prune.mode.FastNASModeDescriptor>`.
+Below we show an example using :class:`"fastnas" <modelopt.torch.prune.fastnas.FastNASModeDescriptor>`.

 Perform pruning
 ---------------